-- If you are expected to be released shortly, you might be allowed to wear your own clothes, otherwise you you will be given a jail uniform.
+- If you are expected to be released shortly, you might be allowed to wear your own clothes, otherwise you will be given a jail uniform.

 Have you ever been booked into jail?
 If you have, please tell your story so other people can learn from your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that could help other people get through jail intake?